top of page

 The principles that made American Eagle's campaign successful—strategic provocation, cultural timing, and multi-layer messaging—can work for businesses of any size.

-The key is understanding your audience well enough to know exactly which conversations they're having, and whether your brand can authentically contribute to them.
+Understanding your audience is key.
+Know which conversations they're having and whether your brand can authentically contribute to them.

 Comments